On the small prime factors of a non-deficient number: Sums of divisors of numbers near

-Note that simply using the method of Servais's Lemma is insufficient to prove Theorem \ref{big factorial theorem}.
-Using only that method, one would just get that a number with $h(n) \geq \alpha$ with smallest prime factor $p$ has at least about $(\alpha-1)p$ distinct prime factors.
-So we really do need to use Mertens theorem.
+\begin{theorem} Let $a$, $b$ and $c$ be positive integers.
+Then \end{theorem} Note that simply using the method of Servais's Lemma is insufficient to prove Theorem \ref{big factorial theorem}.
+Using only that method, one would just get that a number $n$ with $h(n) \geq \alpha$ with smallest prime factor $p$ has at least about $(\alpha-1)p$ distinct prime factors.
+So we really do need to use Mertens' theorem.